wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 3.3 =
+- Fix: The height was not detected properly with firefox and some doctypes.
+Now a more advanced way to determine the height is used which works now fine for Firefox as well.

 = 3.2 =
 - New: Paid support.
 Because some settings are quite advenced I now also offer paid support.
 - New: Iframe checker: Checks the headers if a page can be included into an iframe.